MicrosoftDocs/sql-docs/docs/2014/relational-databases/replication/caching-refresh-and-replication-monitor-performance.md

 ms.assetid: a2d8b666-ed41-4f86-b2b8-c8e118416ab7
 caps.latest.revision: 11
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Caching, Refresh, and Replication Monitor Performance
-  [!INCLUDE[msCoName](../../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Replication Monitor is designed to efficiently monitor a large number of computers in a production system.
+  [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Replication Monitor is designed to efficiently monitor a large number of computers in a production system.
 The queries that Replication Monitor uses to perform calculations and gather data are cached and refreshed on a periodic basis.
 Caching reduces the number of queries and calculations required as you view different pages in Replication Monitor and allows monitoring to scale well for multiple users.

- Cache refresh is handled by a [!INCLUDE[ssNoVersion](../../../includes/ssnoversion-md.md)] Agent job, the **Replication monitoring refresher for distribution**.
+ Cache refresh is handled by a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Agent job, the **Replication monitoring refresher for distribution**.
 The job runs continuously, but the cache refresh schedule is based on waiting a certain amount time after the previous refresh:

 -   If there were agent history changes since the cache was last created, the wait time is the minimum of: 4 seconds; or the amount of time taken to create the previous cache.